 - You can do all activities without wearing masks or physically distancing.
 However, be aware of exceptions for if these practices are required by federal, state, local, tribal or territorial laws, rules and regulations.
 You also need to continue following requirements made by local businesses and workplaces.

 - You can travel domestically without testing or quarantining before or after.

 - You can travel internationally without getting a test before leaving the United States (unless your destination requires it) or quarantining after returning.

 - You can avoid getting a test or quarantining after a known exposure to COVID-19 as long as you have no symptoms.

 What should I keep doing after I’m vaccinated?

 For now, fully vaccinated people should continue to:

-- Get a COVID-19 test if experiencing symptoms.
+- Get a test if you have any symptoms of COVID-19.